rjojjr/PiCenter/README.md

 add features like lighting and such, and when time allows, controlling ductwork and windows.

+The application uses MySQL and Spring CRUD repositories to persist data.

 The source for the Raspberry Pi application and be found [here](https://github.com/rjojjr/pitemp)

 Please feel free to contribute features pertaining to